JimothyGreene/JimothyGreene/README.md

 ## Hi, I'm Rishi.
 ![Profile View Counter](https://komarev.com/ghpvc/?username=JimothyGreene&color=blue&label=Profile+Views)

-I'm a recent graduate of UT Austin (Hook 'em) now working at Palantir as a FDSE.
+I'm a recent graduate of UT Austin (Hook 'em) now working at Palantir as a FDE.
 I love to work on personal projects to make my life easier (but they usually make it a little harder first) and to keep learning new technologies.

 - 🌱 I’m currently learning distributed systems, LLMs, and game theory
 - :book: I have experience with `C/C++`, `Java`, `JavaScript`, and `Python`